If you’re saddled with student loan debt and want to buy a home, you have your work cut out for you.

 Your student loan debt might not be the only stumbling block to saving for a down payment.
-If you have high-interest debt such as credit card debt, you need to focus on paying that off before you start saving to buy a house, said Carla Dearing, CEO of online financial wellness service SUM180.
+If you have high-interest debt such as credit card debt, you need to focus on paying that off before you start saving to buy a house, said Carla Dearing, partner at Velo Group.

-You can pay off your debt faster by taking advantage of balance transfer offers on cards with a 0 percent introductory rate.
+You can pay off your debt faster by taking advantage of balance transfer offers on cards with a 0% introductory rate.
 “You can pay that balance off much more quickly if it’s not accumulating interest,” Dearing said.
 You can also increase monthly debt payments by slashing unnecessary spending.

 Eliminating high-interest debt will help you find more room in your budget to save for a house, and reducing your debt load will increase your chances of getting approved for a mortgage.
-“Overall, your debt payments should never total more than 20 percent to 25 percent of your monthly income,” Dearing said.
+“Overall, your debt payments should never total more than 20%-25% of your monthly income,” Dearing said.

 Balance Student Loan Payments With Savings